Martin Paul Eve

+Eve has severe rheumatoid arthritis and end-stage renal failure due to BK virus nephropathy.

 Academic work

 Eve's academic work focuses on contemporary American and British fiction, textual scholarship, and digital approaches to the study of literature.
 Eve's earliest academic work focused on the novels of Thomas Pynchon, on whose writing his Ph.D. and first book focused.
 Eve is, though, especially well known for his work on David Mitchell and for uncovering and documenting the multiple textual editions of Cloud Atlas.
 Eve has also worked extensively on the American author Jennifer Egan, again uncovering substantial differences between the published version of her texts.

 Following the work of Mark McGurl, part of Eve's ongoing project has been to chart the interactions between the academy and recent strains of fiction.
 With reference to the novels of Sarah Waters and China Miéville, for instance, Eve has termed this phenomenon "taxonomographic metafiction", which denotes "fiction about fiction that deals with the study/construction of genre/taxonomy".
 Eve's more recent literary studies work has turned to quantitative, computational, and digital-material approaches to the study of contemporary fiction, using approaches that have been praised for their rigour but simultaneously criticized for the amount of work that such methods require.
 Some of Eve's most recent work, published in Book History journal has explored the PDF format, demonstrating that Adobe's board of directors attempted to cancel its development, misunderstanding its conceptual importance.

 Eve's work also covers the aesthetics and infrastructures of illicit underground digital cultures.
 His 2021 book, Warez, examines the pirate artefacts of the warez scene, arguing for the importance of understanding this culture's artforms.
 He has further written about the pirate e-book archive, Library Genesis, and its technical infrastructures for Digital Humanities Quarterly.

-Finally, Eve is also known for his work studying academic cultures of evaluation.
+Eve is also known for his work studying academic cultures of evaluation.
 In his 2021 book, Reading Peer Review, Eve and his collaborators studied peer-review reports at the academic journal PLOS One.
 In this work, Eve et al. demonstrated that PLOS's attempts to shift reviewing cultures had not had the desired effect on the ground.
 Along with Jonathan Gray, Eve has also edited a volume on the global inequalities of scholarly communications.